percona/postgres/contrib/pg_tde/documentation/snippets/kms-considerations.md

 ## Considerations

-You can use the following options to manage encryption keys:

-* Use the Key Management Store (KMS).
-This is the recommended approach. `pg_tde` supports the following KMS:
+You can use external key providers to manage encryption keys.
+The recommended approach is to use the Key Management Store (KMS).  `pg_tde` supports the following KMS:

     * HashiCorp Vault as the key/value secrets engine version 2 with secret versioning
     * HashiCorp Vault as the KMIP server.
 The KMIP server is part of Vault Enterprise and requires a license
     * OpenBao as the open-source alternative to HashiCorp Vault KMIP
     * A KMIP-compatible server.
 For testing and development purposes you can use PyKMIP

-    The KMS configuration is out of scope of this document.
-We assume that you have the KMS up and running.
     For the `pg_tde` configuration, you need the following information:

     === "Vault secrets engine"